 Malware, or malicious software, is an umbrella term used to refer to a hostile or intrusive program or file that is designed to exploit devices at the expense of the user and to the benefit of the attacker.
 There are various types of malware, but they all use evasion and obfuscation techniques designed to not only fool users, but also evade security controls so they can install themselves on a system or device surreptitiously without permission.
 Here are some of the most common types of malware:

-Trojans.
+- Trojan.
 A Trojan horse is a program downloaded and installed on a computer that appears harmless but is, in fact, malicious.
 Typically, this malware is hidden in an innocent-looking email attachment or free download.
 When the user clicks on the email attachment or downloads the free program, the hidden malware is transferred to the user's computing device.
 Once inside, the malicious code executes whatever task the attacker designed it to perform.
-Often, this is to launch an immediate attack, but they can also create a backdoor for the hacker to use in future attacks.
+Often, this is to launch an immediate attack, but it can also create a backdoor for the hacker to use in future attacks.

 A distributed denial-of-service (DDoS) attack is an attack in which multiple compromised computer systems attack a target, such as a server, website or other network resource, and cause a denial of service for users of the targeted resource.
 The flood of incoming messages, connection requests or malformed packets to the target system forces it to slow down or even crash and shut down, thereby denying service to legitimate users or systems.

 A phishing attack is a form of fraud in which an attacker masquerades as a reputable entity, such as a bank, tax department, or person in email or in other forms of communication, to distribute malicious links or attachments to trick an unsuspecting victim into handing over valuable information, such as passwords, credit card details, intellectual property and so on.
 It is easy to launch a phishing campaign, and they are surprisingly effective.
 Phishing attacks can also be conducted by phone call (voice phishing) and by text message (SMS phishing).

-4. SQL injection attacks
+6. SQL injection attack

 How to prevent common types of cyber attacks

-The more people and devices a network connects, the greater the value of the network, which makes it harder to raise the cost of an attack to the point where hackers will give up.
-Metcalfe's Law asserts that the value of a network is proportional to the square of its connected users.
+The more people and devices a network connects, the greater the value of the network, which makes it harder to raise the cost of an attack to the point where hackers give up.
+Metcalfe's law asserts that the value of a network is proportional to the square of its connected users.
 So, security teams have to accept that their networks will be under constant attack, but by understanding how different types of cyber attacks work, mitigating controls and strategies can be put in place to minimize the damage they can do.
 Here are the main points to keep in mind:

 - Hackers, of course, first need to gain a foothold in a network before they can achieve whatever objectives they have, so they need to find and exploit one or more vulnerabilities or weaknesses in their victim's IT infrastructure.

 - Vulnerabilities are either human- or technology-based, and according to a recent IBM "Cyber Security Intelligence Index Report," human error was a major contributing cause in 95% of all breaches.
 Errors can be either unintentional actions or lack of action, from downloading a malware-infected attachment to failing to use a strong password.
 This makes security awareness training a top priority in the fight against cyber attacks, and as attack techniques are constantly evolving, training needs to be constantly updated as well to ensure users are alerted to the latest types of attack.
 A cyber attack simulation campaign can assess the level of cyber awareness among employees with additional training where there are obvious shortcomings.

-- Finally, to deal with zero-day exploits, where cybercriminals discover and exploit a previously unknown vulnerability before a fix becomes available, enterprises need to consider adding content disarm and reconstruction to their threat prevention controls as it assumes all content is malicious so it doesn't need to try to detect constantly evolving malware functionality.
+- To deal with zero-day exploits, where cybercriminals discover and exploit a previously unknown vulnerability before a fix becomes available, enterprises need to consider adding content disarm and reconstruction to their threat prevention controls as it assumes all content is malicious so it doesn't need to try to detect constantly evolving malware functionality.